What is Asset Management?

 3. Helps identify and manage risks

 Asset management encompasses the identification and management of risks that arise from the utilization and ownership of certain assets.
-It means that a firm will always be prepared to counter any risk that comes its way.
+This means that a firm will always be prepared to counter any risk that comes its way.

 4. Removes ghost assets in the company’s inventory